What is FIREhub.eu?

 - Events: Information about real-life FIRE events happening all over Europe

-- Blogroll: A list of the best European FIRE blogs, searchable by country and language
+- FI Blogs: A list of the best European FIRE blogs, searchable by country and language

 - Contact: Information on how to contact us at FIREhub.eu and a list of country ambassadors for country-specific questions